Budapest —The Occupation Begins

 What we didn’t know:

-The Neue Zuricher Zeitung, a Swiss newspaper, today [7 May, 1944] reports that while Jews have been deported from Budapest, the number of Jews in the city is constantly growing since thousands are fleeing from frontier districts to Budapest.
-At present, Jews constitute probably more than fifty percent of the entire population of Budapest since non-Jews are leaving the city because of Allied air raids, the paper states [14].
+The Neue Zuricher Zeitung, a Swiss newspaper, reported on 7 May, 1944, that while Jews have been deported from Budapest, the number of Jews in the city was constantly growing since thousands were fleeing from frontier districts to Budapest.
+At present, Jews constituted probably more than fifty percent of the entire population of Budapest since non-Jews were leaving the city because of the Allied air raids [14].

-Friedrich Born, the temporary delegate of the International Red Cross (IRC) and leader of its Budapest office, arrives on 9 May 1944.
+Friedrich Born, the temporary delegate of the International Red Cross (IRC) and leader of its Budapest office, arrived on 9 May 1944.

-The 57 Jews of Alsoság [my grandmother’s family home] are rounded up and taken first to the ghetto of Jánosháza on May 10, 1944, and then to the concentration and entrainment center of Sárvár, whence they were deported early in July [15].
+The 57 Jews of Alsoság [my grandmother’s family home] were rounded up and taken first to the ghetto of Jánosháza on May 10, 1944, and then to the concentration and entrainment center of Sárvár, before their deportation in early July [15].

-The identification and registration of Jewish-inhabited apartments and buildings were completed in late May or early June on the basis of data supplied by the National Statistical Office.
-Using the accumulated data, the Jews of Budapest are to be relocated into Yellow-Star buildings (sárga-csillagos házak) [17].
+The identification and registration of Jewish-inhabited apartments and buildings was completed in late May or early June on the basis of data supplied by the National Statistical Office.
+Using the accumulated data, the Jews of Budapest were relocated into Yellow-Star buildings (sárga-csillagos házak) [17].

 June 1944